uobwatergroup/seaform/README.md

 # SEAFORM (SEAsonal FORecasts Management platform)

-Seasonal forecasts are attracting attentions since the 2000s.
-Unlike forecasts at shorter timescales, which aim to predict individual events, seasonal forecasts aim at predicting medium-and long-term periods up to 7 months (Arnal et al., 2018).
+Since the 2000s, seasonal forecasts have gained significant attention.
+Unlike short-term forecasts, which predict individual events, seasonal forecasts aim to predict medium- to long-term periods of up to 7 months (Arnal et al., 2018).

-These forecasts hold the potential for being of great value for a wide range of stakeholders who are affected by the climate and who would benefit from understanding and better managing climate‐related risks (Bruno Soares et al., 2016).
-For example, this forecasting technology can be utilized to predict future precipitation, temperature, and runoff, thereby issuing early warnings for disasters such as droughts and heat/cold waves.
+These forecasts can be extremely valuable for a wide range of stakeholders affected by climate, helping them to understand and better manage climate-related risks (Bruno Soares et al., 2016).
+For example, this forecasting technology can predict future precipitation, temperature, and runoff, allowing for early warnings of disasters such as droughts and heat/cold waves.

-In order to apply this technology in practice, you should assess its skill first.
+Additionally, this code can be linked to our SEAsonal FLOW forecasts platform (SEAFLOW).
+Seasonal meteorological forecast data (such as precipitation, temperature, etc.) obtained from SEAFORM can be easily and efficiently translated into flow forecasts using SEAFLOW (https://github.com/uobwatergroup/seaflow).
-This code is developed to support you to manage seasonal forecasts datasets more easily and effectively.
-It enables you to download seasonal forecasts datasets, extract them as time-series, and analyse them with bias correction and skill assessment by using CRPSS (Continuous Ranked Probability Skill Score) method.
+To effectively use seasonal forecasts, their accuracy and reliability must be assessed and validated.
+This code is designed to help you manage seasonal forecast datasets more easily and effectively.
+It enables you to download seasonal forecast datasets, extract them as time series, and analyze them with bias correction and skill assessment using the CRPSS (Continuous Ranked Probability Skill Score) method.

-Thus, this code is comprised of 4 parts;

 <img src="util/images/SEAFORM_Modules.jpg" width="1050" height="720">